Frequently Asked Questions about Financial Aid

 Do you have a loan forgiveness program?

-MSU College of Law has a Loan Repayment Assistance Program (LRAP).
+MSU College of Law does not have an LRAP.
 Federal regulations may also allow students to have a portion of their federal loans forgiven if they enter public service.

 How do I contact the Financial Aid Office?